Residence and work permits

 Depending on the type of job and your country of origin, different rules apply to obtaining a residence and/or work permit for Denmark.

-An EU residence document is your proof that, as an EU/EEA citizen or a family member of an EU/EEA citizen, you have the right to reside in Denmark.
-You must submit your application in person at International Citizen Service.
+An EU registration certificate is your proof that, as an EU/EEA citizen or a family member of an EU/EEA citizen, you have the right to reside in Denmark.

 If you are a citizen of Finland, Iceland, Norway or Sweden, you need not apply for a registration certificate.
 As a citizen of a Nordic country you have the right to reside in Denmark.
 However, you must register your address the Civil Registration System and get a Civil Registration number (CPR-number), health insurance card and a tax card.